aarushseth/Data-ANZ-Virtual-Internship-Program/README.md

 Practical skills you will gain from working on this module:<br>
 a) Data Analytics<br>b) Predictive Analytics<br>
 Compare your work with real model solutions created by the ANZ team.</p>
 <h5> This is my genuine attempt to this internship.
-Model answers provided by the companies are also uploaded with the files.</h5>
+Model answers provided by the company are also uploaded with the files.</h5>